hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-Bevel.md

 Deployment using just helm commands with proxy/vault and without proxy/vault options for all DLT platform Ansible automations to use the new helm charts.

+Bug fixes in `kubectl-hlf` plugin while adding new organisation to the fabric network

 # Current Plans

 - Continue with Q3 plan and release commitments.
 - Hyperledger meetup: Bevel workshop series remaining two sessions in September.
 - Explore cloud native vaults (AWS secret manager).
 - Collaborate with hyperledger-labs blockchain explorer and fabric-operations-console teams and plan to add deployment support on bevel.
+- Bevel Operator Fabric will have fabric 3.0 support once fabric 3.0 is released.

 # Maintainer Diversity